EU watchdog unveils caps for bank bonuses

 The headline figure was leaked last Friday, triggering warnings by banks in the European Union that they may lose staff to other parts of the world, and that London, the bloc's top financial centre, could be damaged.

-Accounting firm PwC predicted that the number of London bankers affected will be 10 times the number hit by current pay curbs.
+Accounting firm PwC predicted that up to 10 times the number of bankers in London will be hit compared with current pay curbs.

-The European Banking Authority (EBA) said the purpose of the draft rules, out for public consultation until August 21, is to have a common definition for national regulators within the EU to decide which bankers will come within the pay curb net.
+The European Banking Authority (EBA) said the purpose of the draft rules, out for public consultation until August 21, is to have a common pan-EU definition for national regulators to decide which bankers will come within the pay curb net.

 The EU already applies a tougher version of bank pay limits agreed by world leaders during the financial crisis and the cap will be the toughest curb of its kind in the world.

-Lawyers said that the EBA's criteria will bring far more bankers within the regulatory net than existing curbs that are limited to deferring parts of a bonus over several years.
+Lawyers said the EBA's criteria will mean far more bankers coming within the regulatory net than for existing curbs which are limited to deferring parts of a bonus over several years.

-"It will have a disproportionate effect on London compared with other European centres, which have smaller numbers of people earning at this level, and will further handicap London's ability to compete for talent on the world stage," said Stefan Martin, an employment lawyer at Allen & Overy.
+"It will have a disproportionate effect on London as compared to other European centres which have smaller numbers of people earning at this level and will further handicap London's ability to compete for talent on the world stage," said Stefan Martin, an employment lawyer at Allen & Overy.

-Chris Mordue, an employment lawyer at Pinsent Masons, said that existing EU curbs have forced banks to defer bonuses and claw back awards for performance that proved illusory.

-"The irony is that the bonus cap could reverse this positive trend if fixed pay is simply increased to beat the cap and retain current overall remuneration levels," Mordue said.

 Employee bonuses will be capped if they meet one or more of three conditions related to: